SysKitTeam/docs-securitymanager/get-to-know-security-manager/users-screen.md

 To start exploring features and reports, navigate to Users > Single User and select snapshot, your tenant and user.

-Available management actions for Single User report are contextually related to the selected objects, which means user can **select one or multiple report rows and available actions will appear on the top of the grid**.
+Available management actions for Single User report are contextually related to the selected objects, which means the user can **select one or multiple report rows and available actions will appear on the top of the grid**.
 Available actions are related to the user selected in the user filter, on top of the page.

 ## All Users report